Telecom Companies Turn To Drones For Help After Hurricanes

 The problem was that the generator needed fuel.

-"The team was able to send in a team via boat and refueled the generator, getting the site back online to serve customers within just a few hours vs. days," Harris says.
+"The team was able to send in a team via boat and refueled the generator, getting the site back online to serve customers within just a few hours versus days," Harris says.

-AT&T says it has been successfully using drones to help get their systems back up around Houston and other areas affected by Harvey.
-Art Pregler, National Mobility System's Director at AT&T, says they kept drones just outside the area where Harvey was expected to hit so that they could deploy them quickly.
+AT&T says it has been successfully using drones to help get its systems back up around Houston and other areas affected by Harvey.
+Art Pregler, National Mobility System's director at AT&T, says they kept drones just outside the area where Harvey was expected to hit so they could deploy them quickly.

 The company actually embeds drone crews with repair crews.
-Pregler says the drone can get pictures of a cell tower and then the repair team can see what's actually wrong with it.
+Pregler says the drone can get pictures of a cell tower, and then the repair team can see what's actually wrong with it.
 Knowing what's wrong is important.

 "The worst thing is to send a crew who doesn't have the right equipment," Pregler says.

-Drones can also be used to figure out what areas to avoid — which areas aren't flooded, where there are large piles of debris — and then repair teams can find ways to get out to the cell towers and other facilities without wasting time.
+Drones can also be used to figure out which areas to avoid — which areas aren't flooded, where there are large piles of debris — and then repair teams can find ways to get out to the cell towers and other facilities without wasting time.

-Pregler says that they've moved drone teams to Florida but it's a more complicated situation than Harvey.
+Pregler says they've moved drone teams to Florida, but that it's a more complicated situation than Harvey.

 "The entire state is a target of the hurricane," says Pregler.
 "There is a lot of ongoing coordination."